 As a Latina raised in Douglas and Agua Prieta, Elsa takes pride in her heritage and strives to impart cultural values and traditions to her three children.
 She is the first member of her family to attend university and is currently pursuing a bachelor’s degree in public health at Grand Canyon University.

 The Arizona Border Alliance utilizes two external evaluators (qualitative and quantitative) to remove any potential conflict of interest or bias.
-Program evaluation enables us to be more transparent, accountable, and strategic, ultimately improving our ability to fulfill our mission and achieve positive outcomes for the communities we serve.
+External program evaluation enables us to be more transparent, accountable, and strategic, ultimately improving our ability to fulfill our mission and achieve positive outcomes for the communities we serve.

 Volunteers are the backbone of our organization.
 We offer a variety of opportunities for individuals and groups to get involved and make a difference in the lives of those we serve.
 Send us an email if you are interested in volunteering.

-The Arizona Border Alliance has a strict nepotism policy where no two family members can be on the Board of Directors in any role or be paid by the agency as an employee or contractor.
+The Arizona Border Alliance enforces a strict nepotism policy, prohibiting two family members from serving on the Board of Directors in any capacity or being employed or contracted by the agency.

 Copyright © 2025 Arizona Border Alliance - All Rights Reserved.